-Fernando Alonso and McLaren 'extend partnership'
+Fernando Alonso: 'My heart was telling me to stay at McLaren'

 "The last three years have given us the momentum to plan and build for the future, and I'm looking forward to that journey.
 I'm excited for our future together -- and I'm already working hard to make it a success."

-One of the revered names in modern motorsport, Alonso won his two world titles with Renault in 2005 and 2006 and finished runner up three times during a five-year stint with Ferrari from 2010 to 2014.
+One of the most revered names in modern motorsport, Alonso won his two world titles with Renault in 2005 and 2006 and finished runner up three times during a five-year stint with Ferrari from 2010 to 2014.

 The return to McLaren in 2015 -- he spent a season partnering Lewis Hamilton in 2007 -- was meant to herald a new beginning for both Alonso and McLaren, who won four consecutive constructors' world titles powered by the Japanese manufacturer from 1988 to 1991.